yvonwin/qwen2.cpp/README.md

 - [x] Qwen1.5 32b
 - [x] Qwen1.5 A2.7b moe: It's necessary to modify the value of `GGML_MAX_SRC` from 10 to 62 for proper operation.
-- [ ] sync ggml: The interface of the Metal API and cuBLAS has changed significantly in later versions, so we will keep this version for now.
+- [ ] Sync ggml: The interface of the Metal API and cuBLAS has changed significantly in later versions, so we will keep this version for now.
+- [ ] Reduce unnecessary third-party dependencies.
-- [ ] Rag explore
+- [ ] RAG explore.

 ## Acknowledgements